A Guide to Smooth Hydrangeas, From Annabelle to Incrediball®

 Edging: Dwarf cultivars like Invincibelle Mini Mauvette® and Invicibelle Wee White® make great edging plants along walkways, sidewalks, and driveways.

-Annabelle (Hydrangea arborescens ‘Annabelle’): By far, the most popular and widely planted cultivar.
-Large, round flower heads grow up to 12 inches wide.
+Annabelle (Hydrangea arborescens ‘Annabelle’): This popular variety has large, round flower heads growing up to 12 inches wide.
 Mature size is 3 - 5 feet high and wide.
 Stems are prone to flop, especially after a heavy rain.
-Mostly sterile.

-Haas Halo (Hydrangea arborescens ‘Haas’ Halo’): The white lacecap flowers of this cultivar were given top ratings as a pollinator favorite in the Mount Cuba Center’s trial of Wild Hydrangeas for the Mid-Atlantic Region.
-Worth seeking out to add to any pollinator garden.
+Haas Halo 🐝 (Hydrangea arborescens ‘Haas’ Halo’): The fertile white lacecap flowers of this cultivar were given top ratings as a pollinator favorite in the Mount Cuba Center’s trial of Wild Hydrangeas for the Mid-Atlantic Region.
+Not widely available, but worth seeking out for those interested in supporting wildlife.

 Incrediball® (Hydrangea arborescens ‘Abetwo’): An offspring of ‘Annabelle’, with large white flowers and stronger stems that resist flopping.
 Grows 5-8 feet tall and wide.